-Addressing sex and gender identity discrimination and inequalities means meeting the different needs of women and men while being aware that this includes men and women who are transgendered as well as those who are not.
-It also involves taking account of the legitimate needs and aspirations of people who are non-gender conforming, and of those who define as non-binary, or as intersex.

-- Gender identity

-Sex and gender identity are quite complex issues, and the terminology can be quite confusing.
-The key point to bear in mind is that for the great majority of people, the sex (physical features) they were born with matches the way they think about themselves.
-For some, however, there’s a conflict: people develop as male or female in their heads and in their character, but their body is saying the opposite.
-This conflict can sometimes be due to hormonal events during their time in the womb (it should be made clear that these events are not the responsibility of the mother: they just happen sometimes.).
-The conflict can become evident in early years, around 4 or 5, and can build into a very stressful situation around and after puberty.
-This condition is called “gender dysphoria” and people who are born with it are called “transgender”.
-It is rare and affects around one per 10,000 or 20,000.
-Some people are born with ambigous reproductive organs – this is often known as “intersex” rather than “hermaphrodite” which has been used historically and is used in relation to species which do not have seperate male and female sexes.

-Once gender dysphoria is medically diagnosed, most transgender people choose to live in their true gender.
-As part of transitioning, people may or may not undertake medical intervention (“sex change”) in the form of hormone therapy, physical surgery, or both.

-No. 11 | Addressing sex and gender identity discrimination and inequalities means meeting the different needs of women and men while being aware that this includes men and women who are transgender as well as those who are not.
+Addressing sex and gender identity discrimination and inequalities means meeting the different needs of women and men while being aware that this includes men and women who are transgender as well as those who are not.
 It also involves taking account of the legitimate needs and aspirations of people who are non-binary, intersex or with any other gender definition, although not technically ‘protected characteristics’ under the Equality Act.

 - Gender identity

 Sex and gender identity are quite complex issues, and the terminology can be quite confusing.
 The key point to bear in mind is that for the great majority of people, the sex (physical features) they were born with matches the way they think about themselves.
 For some, however, there’s a conflict: people develop as male or female in their heads and in their character, but their body is saying the opposite.
 This conflict can sometimes be due to hormonal events during their time in the womb (it should be made clear that these events are not the responsibility of the mother: they just happen sometimes.).
 The conflict can become evident in early years, around 4 or 5, and can build into a very stressful situation around and after puberty.
 This condition is called “gender dysphoria” and people who are born with it are called “transgender”.
 It is rare and affects around one per 10,000 or 20,000.
 Some people are born with ambigous reproductive organs – this is often known as “intersex” rather than “hermaphrodite” which has been used historically and is used in relation to species which do not have seperate male and female sexes.

 Once gender dysphoria is medically diagnosed, most transgender people choose to live in their true gender.
 As part of transitioning, people may or may not undertake medical intervention (“sex change”) in the form of hormone therapy, physical surgery, or both.